 Small Claims Answer (as of September 1, 2011)

-In all Small Claims, all Defendants are required to electronically e (E-File) their Answer with the Justice Court Clerk's Officevil and mail a copy by United States Mail, with first-class postage, to the Plaintiff(s) within 20 calendar days of service of the Complaint.
+In all Small Claims, all Defendants are required to electronically file (E-File) their Answer with the Justice Court Clerk's Office Civil and mail a copy by United States Mail, with first-class postage, to the Plaintiff(s) within 20 calendar days of service of the Complaint.
 Your failure to answer (respond to) the Complaint within 20 calendar days may result in the Plaintiff filing a Motion for Default Judgment against you.
 This means the Judge may grant a Judgment for the Plaintiff based on the claims/allegations in the Complaint without considering your possible defense(s) or explanation(s).
 You may electronically file your original Answer, for free, at the Justice Court Clerk's Office with this Court, or you may electronically file ($3.00 charge using credit or debit card) at: http://wiznet.wiznet.com/clarknv.

 Small Claims Mediation (as of September 1, 2011)